 Legislators praised highly their two centralized sources of support, the Legislative Fiscal Office (LFO) and the Legislative Reference Service (LRS).
-(A discussion of the LFO's major duties may be found under The Budget.)
-About 97% of respondents indicated that LFO research "is available to me; provides factual information needed for decision making; and provides information in a timely manner."
-A legislator who has worked with the National Conference of State Legislatures declared Alabama's LFO to be "the best in the nation."
-Trust was the crucial issue cited in most interviews.
+(A discussion of the LFO's major duties may be found in BP: Budgeting Process) Between 96% and 98% of respondents indicated that LFO research: "is available to me; provides factual information needed for decision making; and provides information in a timely manner."
+A legislator who has worked with the National Conference of State Legislatures, declared Alabama's LFO to be "the best in the nation."
+A crucial quality cited in many interviews was trust.

-The Legislative Reference Service also received healthy approval ratings, with over 98% of survey respondents indicating LRS research is available to them, 89.2% indicating it provides them factual information needed for decision making, and just over 92% saying information is provided in a timely manner.
+The Legislative Reference Service also received healthy approval ratings, with over 98% of survey respondents indicating LRS research is available to the them, 89.2% indicating it provides them factual information needed for decision making, and just over 92% saying information is provided in a timely manner.
 The LRS's primary duty is the drafting of bills in the proper form and approving bills drafted by others.
-Early in the interviews, the unanimous view developed that bill-drafting consumes most LRS resources.
-Official descriptions of LRS list research for legislators.
-Some legislators do receive "spot research" or occasional research assistance, especially in the summer, for projects that are well-defined.
-None of those interviewed believed that the LRS can do more than it now does.
+Early on in the interviews, the unanimous view developed that bill-drafting consumes most LRS resources.
+Although official descriptions of LRS include research for legislators and some legislators do receive "spot research" or occasional research assistance on summer projects if well defined, none of those interviewed believed LRS can do more.

-In some states, interim committees, sometimes directed by a Legislative Council, conduct research on public policy issues between legislative sessions.
-Alabama's official descriptions of interim committees include such a mechanism, and the joint rules of the legislature permit any standing committee to act as an interim committee.
+In some states, Interim Committees, sometimes directed by a Legislative Council, conduct research on public policy issues between legislative sessions.
+Again, Alabama's official descriptions of Interim Committees include such a mechanism, and the Joint Rules of the Legislature permit any standing committee to form an interim committee.
 These rules also specify daily expenses.
-Those interviewed, however, cited only modest achievements by interim committees; many dismissed their products.
+However, those interviewed could cite few achievements for these interim committees; many dismissed their products.
+One interview subject went so far as to claim they are created to get extra pay for members.
 It seems logical that interim committees work best for professional legislatures, where committee members have developed expertise.
-In Alabama they might be used most effectively to resolve stakeholder differences.
-For example, the 2005 proposal for a Joint Interim Committee to study ADEM reform might have provided such an opportunity.
-Legislators interviewed did not seem to regard interim committees as a means of meeting the objective research needs defined in interviews and in the survey.
+In Alabama they might best be used to resolve stakeholder differences, in such cases as the proposal to study ADEM reform.
+They did not seem to be regarded as a means of meeting the objective research needs defined in interviews and in the survey.

-Asked to list their sources of research information beyond the LFO, LRS and lobbyists, the legislators inclined toward research cited departments and agencies in the Executive branch and such groups as the National Conference of State Legislators and National Council of State Governments.
+Asked to list their sources of research information beyond the LFO, LRS and lobbyists, those legislators inclined toward research cited departments and agencies in the Executive branch and such groups as the National Conference of State Legislators and National Council of State Governments.
 These groups analyze problems in all states and even offer model laws.
 Funds for research projects are provided on an ad hoc basis by the leadership of each chamber.
 In recent sessions, such funds have been used for special joint hearings on constitutional reform and trips to state agencies to interview officials and to observe agency operations.

 The laptop computer supplied to each legislator is a major support tool.
 Almost 94% of survey respondents reported using the laptop to research pending legislation.
-Many are undoubtedly referring to their use of the Alabama Chamber Automation System (ACAS), the bill history and status system (a more sophisticated version of what is available to the public on ALISON) that allows them to review bills, fiscal notes, legal analysis notes (in the House of Representatives), and amendments during the consideration of any bill on the floor.
-Legislators may also make personal notes on the bills.
+Some part of this number are undoubtedly referring to their use of the Alabama Chamber Automation System (ACAS), the bill history and status system exclusive to legislators (a more sophisticated version of what is available to the public on ALISON) that allows them to review bills, fiscal notes, legal analysis notes (in the House of Representatives), and amendments during the consideration of any bill on the floor.
+They may also make personal notes on the bills.